The Life and Death of Colonel Blimp: Music

-Reception upon original release
+Reception

 The film was released in the UK in 1943.
 The première, organised by Lady Margaret Alexander, took place on 10 June at the Odeon Leicester Square, London, with all proceeds donated to the Odeon Services and Seamen's Fund.
 The film was heavily attacked on release mainly because of its sympathetic presentation of a German officer, albeit an anti-Nazi one, who is more down-to-earth and realistic than the central British character.
 Sympathetic German characters had appeared in the films of Powell and Pressburger, for example The Spy in Black and 49th Parallel, the latter of which was made during the war.

 The film provoked the extremist pamphlet "The Shame and Disgrace of Colonel Blimp" by "right-wing sociologists E.W. and M.M.
 Robson", members of the obscure Sidneyan Society, which proclaimed it a "highly elaborate, flashy, flabby and costly film, the most disgraceful production that has ever emanated from a British film studio."

 The film was the third most popular movie at the British box office in 1943, after In Which We Serve and Casablanca.

 Due to the British government's disapproval of the film, it was not released in the United States until 1945 and then in a modified form, in black and white as The Adventures of Colonel Blimp or simply Colonel Blimp.
 The original cut was 163 minutes.
 It was reduced to a 150-minute version, then later to 90 minutes for television, both in black and white.
 One of the crucial changes made to the shortened versions was the removal of the film's flashback structure.